MP3 to Text Converter

 • Accents and dialects - a strong accent or dialectal features reduce accuracy

+Final accuracy is affected by microphone quality, background noise level, speakers' diction and speech rate, and presence of specialized terminology and rare proper nouns.
 For important documents, it is recommended to review and manually edit the transcription result.

 Which Audio Recordings Are Best Suited for Transcription